 SmartBeaconing applies only to Tracker Beacons.
-The "EVERY" timing parameter is ignored and replaced by a variable time depending on motion.
+Any "SLOT" and "EVERY" timing parameters are ignored and replaced by a variable time depending on motion.

-More details can be found in these references or just Google for APRS SmartBeaconing $^{TM}$ to find discussions and recommendations.
+More details can be found in these references or just Google for APRS SmartBeaconing TM to find discussions and recommendations.